vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 Citibank, where I was from around 4:40 PM to 4:53 PM.
 I then made some food purchases recorded at [food_purchases.sql](../sql/food_purchases.sql).

+## Tuesday July 12

+In the late evening I went to the Amazon Hub locker to pick up an online order.
+I left home around 8:05 PM, was in the place around 8:40 PM, and got back around 9:10 PM.